Career Change Tips: The Dos and Don’ts of Navigating Your Next Step

 It’s easy to give in to these feelings of doubt and anxiety and tell ourselves we are making the pragmatic and mature decision by staying where we are, when actually we are giving ourselves an easy out because of our fear.

 Some of the most common anxieties about career changes are:

 This can be a legitimate fear, but it can also be assuaged by remembering the things you value.
 As you have discovered in uncovering your values, financial stability is only one facet in what make a human happy in their working lives.
 Furthermore, finances can be deceiving.
 We sometimes think we need more than we actually do.

-Honestly assessing your current financial situation, making budgets and exploring what all of your options are can give you some hard facts to use when battling your fear of financial instability.
+Honestly assess your current financial situation, making budgets and exploring what all of your options are can give you some hard facts to use when battling your fear of financial instability.
 Keep the long view in mind; temporarily foregoing more financial gain in exchange for a fulfilling career where your earning potential is still high is a good trade-off.

 2. Loss of Stability

-If you are considering a career venture that will require going back to school, freelancing, or simply starting at an entry level position, your stability can begin to feel very shaky.
+If you are considering a career venture that will require going back to school, freelancing, or simply starting at an entry-level position, your stability can begin to feel very shaky.